Unsicher Vermeidende Bindung - Folgen unsicherer Bindung im Erwachsenenalter

 2. Uncertain avoiding bond: Children with this binding often avoid or ignore their parents and show little reaction to separations or see you again.
 You could have learned to suppress your own needs so as not to be disappointed, or may have learned that closeness and emotional dependency are unreliable.

 3. Uncertain ambivalent binding: Children with this bond are often insecure and anxious, even if their parents are present.
 They are constantly looking for closeness, but are difficult to calm down and have difficulty loosening from the caregiver to explore their surroundings.
+Strong need and uncertainty caused by inconsistent reactions of the caregiver.
 These children could have experienced that closeness is unpredictable and that they are often rejected.

 4. Disorganized bond: This binding style is characterized by contradictory behavior, such as looking for closeness and at the same time fleeing the caregiver.
+Chaotic, contradictory behavior due to a confusing, sometimes terrifying caregiver.
 Children with disorganized binding could have grew up in environments that were unsure or even dangerous, and have difficulty developing coherent behavior patterns.

-An uncertain bond can be caused by various factors:
+An unsafe binding can be caused by various factors

 1. A lack of reactionability of the caregiver: If a caregiver repeatedly does not respond appropriately to the needs of the child, this can lead to uncertainty.
 The child learns that his needs are not reliably met.